Little-Fridge/AutoVisualSkill/README.md

 Agent skills are usually represented as text: rules, tool descriptions, checklists, prompt templates, demonstrations, and executable snippets.
 Text is effective for describing high-level logic, but many multimodal tasks depend on information that is spatial, perceptual, stylistic, or stateful.
 Examples include GUI hitboxes, chart readout directions, table-cell intersections, visual scan progress, route state, slide layout, color usage, typography, and region-level design intent.

 AutoVisualSkill addresses this limitation by treating these visual conventions as first-class skill components.
-Instead of compressing every reusable behavior into text, it builds skills that combine textual logic with visual priors, runtime visual state, and explicit bindings between instructions and the evidence they rely on.
+In text-only skills, these conventions are often omitted, described vaguely, or repeatedly re-inferred at runtime.
+AutoVisualSkill instead makes them persistent, inspectable, and transferable by combining textual logic with visual priors, runtime visual state, and explicit bindings between instructions and the evidence they rely on.

 <p align="center">
   <a href="docs/assets/paper_teaser.pdf">